 This course is offered on demand.
 Instructions on how to immediately access the course will be sent to you in an automatically generated email receipt after you register.
-You will enjoy continuous access for six months.
+You will enjoy continuous access for 180 days.

 Upon completion of this activity, the learner will demonstrate knowledge of prevention, detection, and pathophysiology of breast cancers by achieving a post test score of at least 80%.

 This course is appropriate for oncology nurses who wish to increase their knowledge of breast cancer.
 This course is also appropriate for those who are preparing for oncology nursing breast certification examination and renewal via Individual Learning Needs Assessment (ILNA) renewal points.

 This course is included in the Breast Cancer Bundle.
 Get the bundle at a discount rate, or register for any of these courses individually.